About this site

 - About is the section you’re looking at now.
 If you scroll down there’s some personal info about me so you have some context should you need or want it.

 - Assignment work is under ‘assignments’.
 There is a mixture here of rough notes, my written work for my tutor, and photos I planned to hand in for assessment or not.
 Everything currently (Jan 2018) marked ‘assignments > a(number)> final images‘ are the images I gave my tutor the first time I submitted the work.
 They can and will change with feedback.
 I will mark them appropriately when I’ve worked on that feedback.

 - Course exercises are (rather predictably) found under the tab ‘exercises’ and are in appropriate places for the section of the course they come up in.
 I tend to work on several exercises at once, so I do add to them; they’re not ever really ‘complete’ for me.
 They are part of the learning log, but are not put into that same blog format because the WordPress template for photography courses from the OCA doesn’t have them put in that way.

 - Learning Log is essentially a blog.
 A record of what I think, what I’m learning, why I’m doing what I’m doing, ideas I’m having for approaches, and images I’ve taken for various reasons at various times.
 It’s all inspired by the course, it’s all about learning.

 Unless marked otherwise, all photos on this site are mine.
 If they are taken before I started course and used for any reason (which is never in assignments, obviously) then that is clearly marked.

 As this is a photography course, here are some photographs of me.

 I was born in west London and grew up in Ruislip Manor and Northwood, which was an idyllic place to grow up really.
 I went to a strict school and I hated every single moment of it.
 I had to wear a tie (a proper one, not one that clips on), a beret and a blazer.
-The headmistress was a bitch who didn’t like me because my parents were divorced.
+The headmistress didn’t like me because my parents were divorced.

 These are my parents.